riazvm/planespotterCloud/awsreadme.md

 - Manually create a windows bastion host on the public subnet to connect and validate the instances on the private subnet

+- If you are using the cloudagnostic blueprint the below two steps are not required .

 - Change IP addresses on the configuration file on the API  Server to point to the dbserver and cache server .

 - Chnage the IP address on the ini file on the frontend server to point to the API server.